Return on Assets (ROA)

 Return on Assets (ROA) is most often used by investors, analysts, and creditors to evaluate a company's performance and measure how well it is using its assets to generate profits.
 It is also a useful comparison tool as it can be used to compare the performance of a company with its competitors in the same industry.

-In some cases, Return on Assets (ROA) is also used internally by a business to set performance goals, measure progress, and gauge management's effectiveness in utilizing its resources and assets.
+In some cases, ROA is also used internally by a business to set performance goals, measure progress, and gauge management's effectiveness in utilizing its resources and assets.
 It can also be used to assess a company's overall effective rate of return from its projects and other investments.

-When not to Use Return on Assets (ROA)
+When Not to Use Return on Assets (ROA)

 Despite its usefulness, Return on Assets (ROA) has several limitations.
 Its numbers are inherently backward-looking, so it cannot be used to predict future performance of a company or industry.